STL-Based Motion Planning and Uncertainty-Aware Risk Analysis for Human-Robot Collaboration with a Multi-Rotor Aerial Vehicle: Abstract

 \section{Abstract}

-This paper presents a novel approach to motion planning and risk analysis for enhancing human-robot collaboration using a \ac{MRAV}.
-The proposed method uses \ac{STL} to encode key mission objectives, such as safety, timing, and human preferences, with a strong focus on ergonomics and comfort.
-An optimization framework generates dynamically feasible trajectories while considering the \ac{MRAV}'s physical constraints.
-Given the nonlinear and non-convex nature of the problem, smooth approximations and gradient-based techniques assist in handling the problem's computational complexity.
-Additionally, an uncertainty-aware risk analysis is incorporated to assess potential deviations from the mission specifications, providing insights into the likelihood of mission success under uncertain conditions.
-Further, an event-triggered replanning strategy is implemented to respond to unforeseen events and external disturbances.
-The approach is validated through MATLAB and Gazebo simulations, using an object handover task in a mock-up environment inspired by power line maintenance scenarios.
-The results highlight the method's effectiveness in achieving safe, efficient, and resilient human-robot collaboration.
+This paper presents a motion planning and risk analysis framework for enhancing human-robot collaboration with a \acl{MRAV}.
+The proposed method employs \acl{STL} to encode key mission objectives, including safety, temporal requirements, and human preferences, with particular emphasis on ergonomics and comfort.
+An optimization-based planner generates dynamically feasible trajectories while explicitly accounting for the vehicle's nonlinear dynamics and actuation constraints.
+To address the resulting non-convex and non-smooth optimization problem, smooth robustness approximations and gradient-based techniques are adopted.
+In addition, an uncertainty-aware risk analysis is introduced to quantify the likelihood of specification violations under human-pose uncertainty.
+A robustness-aware event-triggered replanning strategy further enables online recovery from disturbances and unforeseen events by preserving safety margins during execution.
+The framework is validated through MATLAB and Gazebo simulations on an object handover task inspired by power line maintenance scenarios.
+Results demonstrate the ability of the proposed method to achieve safe, efficient, and resilient human–robot collaboration under realistic operating conditions.

 \keywords{Aerial Systems: Applications, Multi-Robot Systems, Human-Aware Motion Planning, Formal Methods in Robotics and Automation, Planning under Uncertainty.}